Sagar663464/2048/README.md

 - High score tracking
 - Mobile-friendly design

+## Try it on the Web
+Try it out here: https://2048game-arunsagar.netlify.app

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
 - Node.js installed on your machine